 Painting, sculpture, graphic arts, decorative arts and stage design were combined to create an art programme on exhibition premises covering 6,500 square metres.
 Indoor and outdoor floor space, walls, and showcases were filled and covered with works by 176 artists and many students from the Vienna School of Arts and Crafts.

 Entrance to the Kunstschau exhibition hall

-For young artists and students like Oskar Kokoschka (1886-1980) and Egon Schiele (1890-1918), the Kunstschau was their first exposure to foreign art.
-And a brilliant exposure it was, too.
+For young artists and students like Oskar Kokoschka (1886-1980) and Egon Schiele (1890-1918), the Kunstschau was their first exposure to foreign art, and a brilliant exposure it was.
 But there was a downside.
-Notwithstanding the enthusiastic press reviews, and the enthusiasm of those who did turn up, the numbers were smaller than hoped for.
+Despite the enthusiastic press reviews, and the enthusiasm of those who did turn up, the numbers were smaller than hoped for.
 Perhaps there was a deliberate campaign against the Kunstschau.

 How do I know how the exhibition rooms were set up?
 In October 2008, 100 years after the initial exhibition, the show was recreated at the Lower Belvedere.
 A large part of the original exhibits was exhibited in replicas of the former exhibition rooms, as well as documentary photographs, models, original plans and films.